 © Frances Michaels

-of hot summer nights.
+sounds of hot summer nights.
 The 'song' is produced by the male to attract a mate.

 and enlarged hind-legs designed for jumping.

 mole cricket, feed on roots and burrow in the soil.

-Grasshoppers are divided into short and long horned, with the 'horns' referring to the length of antennae,
+Grasshoppers are divided into short and long horned, with the 'horns' referring to the length of antennae.

-in long-horned grasshoppers the antennae are longer than the body.
+In long-horned grasshoppers the antennae are longer than the body.
 Long-horned grasshoppers are large, mainly

-- Short-horned grasshoppers, including the locusts, are active during the day.
+plant eaters and often nocturnal.
+Short-horned grasshoppers, including the locusts, are active during the day.

 The name locust is given to species that can occur in swarms.
 This includes the Australian plague locust, which

 has a black patch at the tip of the hind-wing and some scarlet on the hind-legs.

 Not all grasshoppers are plant-eaters; surprisingly some are predatory with front legs adapted for grasping

+prey.
 Check before you accidentally squash a 'garden helper' by looking for spiny front legs.